5 Classic Poisons and the People Who Used Them

-Atropa Belladonna is also known as deadly nightshade.
-The flowering plant is native to Europe and can grow up to ten feet tall if left to grow for years.
+Atropa belladonna is also known as deadly nightshade.
+The flowering plant is native to Europe and can grow up to 10 feet tall if left to grow for years.
 Although all parts of the plant are poisonous, the shiny black berries are most poisonous.
-The words bella donna mean pretty woman in English.
+The words bella donna mean “pretty woman” in Italian.
 This name may have come from the use of belladonna to dilate the eyes in order to make a woman more attractive to men.
-Image by Flickr user peganum.

-The alkaloid Atropine is one of the the active ingredient in nightshade.
+The alkaloid atropine is one of the active ingredients in nightshade.
 Atropine is used during surgery to regulate the heartbeat, decrease salivation, and paralyze muscles.
 In eye surgery, it relaxes the muscles and dilates the eye.
 Another drug found in nightshade is scopolamine, which has some of the same properties as atropine, and (in very dilute quantities) is also used for motion sickness and to combat drug addiction.
-Famous users of nightshade are not confirmed, but legend has it that when Agrippina the Younger hired the serial killer Locusta to kill the Roman emperor Claudius, she used nightshade.
-Before he became king in 1040, Macbeth supposedly used nightshade to poison an army of Danes who invaded Scotland.
+Legend has it that when Agrippina the Younger hired the assassin Locusta to kill the Roman emperor Claudius, Locusta used nightshade.
+Before Macbeth became king in 1040, he supposedly used nightshade to poison an army of Danes who invaded Scotland.

-Poison hemlock (conium maculatum) is a flowering plant with fleshy, carrotlike roots that can grow up to ten feet tall.
+Poison hemlock (Conium maculatum) is a flowering plant with fleshy, carrotlike roots that can grow up to 10 feet tall.
 This hemlock is no relation to the coniferous eastern hemlock tree in North America.
-All parts of the poison hemlock plant contain poison alkaloids.
-If ingested, conium will cause paralysis of various body systems.
+All parts of the C. maculatum plant contain poison alkaloids.
+If ingested, C. maculatum will cause paralysis of various body systems.
 Paralysis of the respiratory system is the usual cause of death.
-Meanwhile, a victim can't move but is aware of what is happening as the mind is unaffected until death is imminent.
+A victim will remain aware of what is happening.

-The most famous case of hemlock poisoning was that of Greek philosopher Socrates in 399 BC.
+The most famous case of hemlock poisoning was that of Greek philosopher Socrates in 399 BCE.
 The 70-year-old was found guilty of heresy in a trial in Athens.
 His sentence was death by hemlock, and he had to drink the poison by his own hand.
-Socrates drank up, then walked around until he noticed his legs were heavy.
-As shown in this 1787 painting by Jacques-Louis David, Socrates was surrounded by students and adherents as he died.

-Strychnine is an alkaloid (like hemlock or atropine) that paralyzes the victim and causes death by respiratory failure.
+Strychnine is an alkaloid that paralyzes the victim and causes death by respiratory failure.
 There is no antidote for strychnine.
-Dr. Thomas Neil Cream killed at least seven women and one man, possibly many more, between 1878 and 1892 by giving them strychnine as medicine, both in the US and England.
-After serving ten years of a life sentence in America, he returned to London to continue poisoning his patients.
+Dr. Thomas Neil Cream killed at least seven women and one man, possibly many more, between 1878 and 1892 by giving them strychnine as medicine, both in the U.S. and England.
+After serving 10 years of a life sentence in America, he returned to London to continue poisoning his patients.
 Cream was convicted of murder in England and executed in 1892.
-Some have speculated that Cream might even be Jack the Ripper, but records indicate that Cream was in prison in the US when the Whitechapel murders occurred.
+Some have speculated that Cream might even be Jack the Ripper, but records indicate that Cream was in prison in the U.S. when the Whitechapel murders occurred.

 Death by curare is relatively slow and horrific, as the victim is awake and aware but cannot move or even speak.
-However, if artificial respiration is performed until the poison subsides, the victim will survive.
+However, if artificial respiration is performed until the poison subsides, the victim may survive.
 Indigenous tribes of the Amazon basin used curare-laden arrows to hunt game for food.
 Curare does not affect those who eat the animals who were killed by it.
-A slightly different recipe for curare is used when the intended target is human, such as that used during tribal war.
+A slightly different recipe for curare is used when the intended target is human.
 Curare has also been adapted for use as a muscle relaxant during surgery.

-Arsenic is a metalloid element, atomic weight 33.
+Arsenic is a metalloid element.
 It occurs in small amounts in air, water, and soil, and in greater amounts in volcanic ash and in copper and gold mines.
-Because it kills insects, a compound called chromated copper arsenate, or CCA was used from the 1950s to 2003 to preserve pressure-treated wood.
+Because it kills insects, a compound called chromated copper arsenate, or CCA, was used from the 1950s to 2003 to preserve pressure-treated wood.
 Arsenic has been used in medicines (it was once the indicated treatment for syphilis), chemical warfare, and as a pesticide.
-Various arsenic compounds are used to color paint and fireworks and as a semiconductor in integrated circuits.
+Various arsenic compounds are used to color paint and fireworks.
 It is also used to harden metal for ammunition and the process of bronzing.
-Image by Flickr user James Laing.

 Arsenic kills by inhibiting the production of necessary enzymes.
-Small amounts of arsenic ingested over time (possibly through drinking water) can raise the probability of cancer.
+Small amounts of arsenic ingested over time (possibly through drinking water) can raise the risk of developing cancer.
 Acute poisoning causes stomach cramps, diarrhea, confusion, convulsions, vomiting, and death.
-Murder by arsenic was popular in the Middle Ages as the substance was easy to procure and the symptoms of poisoning resembled those of cholera.
+Murder by arsenic was popular in the Middle Ages; the substance was easy to procure and the symptoms of poisoning resembled those of cholera.
 Now, evidence of arsenic poisoning is easier to find.
-Chronic arsenic ingestion can be found months, even years later in the victim's hair and fingernails.
+Chronic arsenic ingestion can be found months or years later in the victim's hair and fingernails.
 The most famous arsenic poisoners were the Borgia family in the Middle Ages.
 It was said that a little arsenic improved the taste of wine, and the gracious Borgias made sure their guests had the best-tasting wine possible.